conan-io/conan-io.github.io/_posts/2021-12-21-New-conan-release-1-43.markdown

 We are pleased to announce that [Conan 1.43 is out](https://github.com/conan-io/conan/releases/tag/1.43.0) and comes with some significant new features and bug fixes.
-We are putting lots of efforts in providing the tools to help users to prepare their recipes for Conan 2.0.
+We are putting lots of effort into providing the tools to help users to prepare their recipes for Conan 2.0.
 For example, we have changed the `cpp_info` properties model to push the migration of recipes in Conan Center, reducing the risk of breaking consumers that use the current `cmake_find_package/multi` generators.